haackr/eb-cli/README.md

 FLAGS
   -s, --show-browser        Show browser window
   -u, --username=<value>    Username to use session for
+      --dry-run             Dry run (no actual deletion)
       --session-id=<value>  Session ID to use

+GLOBAL FLAGS
+  --json  Format output as json.

 DESCRIPTION
+  Delete budget items from a CSV

   Delete budget items from a CSV file

 EXAMPLES